Figuring out how to save text messages from an iPhone to a computer can be a confusing task!

 Download Decipher Text Message

 To save iPhone text messages to computer follow these specific steps:

 - Open Decipher TextMessage and select an iPhone.

 - Choose a contact whose text messages you want to save.

-- Select Export as PDF and choose a location on your computer to save the text messages.
+- Select Export as PDF and pick a folder on your computer to where you want the text messages saved.

 After backing up your iPhone, when you run Decipher TextMessage you will see your device in the left-hand column of the software.